SCI: CarePoint owners received $157M in management fees from their Hudson hospitals

 0

-The three owners of CarePoint Health received $157 million in management fees from their Hudson County hospitals via a handful of limited liability companies that they own a majority stock in, according to a report compiled by the New Jersey Commission of Investigation.
+The three owners of CarePoint Health received $157 million in management fees from their Hudson County hospitals via a handful of limited liability companies that they own a majority stock in, according to a report compiled by the New Jersey State Commission of Investigation.

 Hoboken University Medical Center.
 Photo via carepointhealth.org.